 The manufacturer warranty from Peloton lasts 12 months.
 Peloton’s extended warranty program allows you to extend that stock coverage for either an additional 12 or 27 months.
 The 12-month plan costs $145 for Bike and $175 for Bike+, while the 27-month plan runs $185 or $230, respectively.
 Peloton will allow customers to purchase this extended coverage up to 12 months from their purchase date.

-For this considerable cost, you get fairly standard coverage: all parts and labor for covered repairs, which include mechanical and electrical breakdowns, “failures from normal wear and tear related to a breakdown,” and power issues (including from power surges).
+For this considerable cost, you get fairly standard coverage.
+It covers parts and labor for repairs, which include mechanical and electrical breakdowns, failures from normal wear and tear, and power issues (including power surges).
 The coverage specifics get complicated fast

 Upsie’s Extended Warranties for Peloton